CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

      ![](./media/tj21.png)

+      > **Important Note**: If you are unable to see the Product table in the KQL database, go to Eventstream, Deactivate All, wait 20 seconds, and then Activate All again.

 # Exercise 4: Ingest Shipping Data from Azure Storage Container into Eventhouse

 ## Task 1: Create a Workspace Identity